gervss/TimeTable/README.md

 # TimeTable
-Time Table is a Program that you can save your time event like School & Office anything else without Hassle
+Time Table is a Program that you can save your time event like School & Office

 Main features
 ---